 - insolvency and restructuring, for both local and national firms.

 Penny also provides services to other law firms, who come to her for bespoke insolvency and commercial dispute resolution advice.
-Penny assists in developing case theory, formulating litigation strategy, conducting investigations and special projects, and by providing second opinions and support in difficult matters.
+Penny assists in developing case theory, formulating litigation strategy, conducting investigations and special projects, and by providing second opinions and support in difficult matters, making her an ideal choice for clients who want the assurance of an informed, recognised, and seasoned professional.

 - Insolvency and restructuring